Published 2025-01-06.

 The results of evaluating each server are documented in follow-on articles.

-If you have an interest in running the same procedure on another Git LFS implementation, please use the scripts provided in this article and send me detailed results.
+If you evaluate another Git LFS implementation using the scripts provided in this article and send me detailed results.
 My coordinates are on the front page of this website.

 Many websites show examples of how to work with Git LFS by tracking small files.